-In a study, the ZHAW Zurich University of Applied Sciences, the Federal Office of Housing BWO and the Swiss Homeowners Association investigated whether parents want to bequeath their residential property to their children.
-71 percent want to do so on average, even three out of four if they associate many memories with the house or flat.
-However, the willingness decreases with the number of children: 77 percent of parents with only one child want to bequeath their home ownership, but only 60 percent of homeowners with three or more children.
-Probably because they fear that a division of the inheritance could lead to quarrels among the siblings.
+In a study, the ZHAW Zurich University of Applied Sciences, the Federal Office of Housing BWO and the Swiss Homeowners Association investigated whether parents want to pass on their residential property to their children.
+71 percent want to do so on average.
+Even three out of four if they associate many memories with the house or flat.
+However, the willingness decreases with the number of children: 77 percent of parents with only one child want to hand down their home ownership, but only 60 percent of homeowners with three or more children.
+Probably because they fear that a division of the inheritance could lead to fighting among their children.

 Inheritance law prescribes compulsory shares for close relatives.
 For example, if you want to benefit your wife or husband to the maximum with a marriage contract, inheritance contract or will, you may not violate the compulsory portions of your children.
 Your daughter or son is entitled to three quarters of the legally defined inheritance share.
 It is often difficult to determine and calculate the inheritance because the value depends on the parents' good status and the origin of the funds before and during their marriage.
 Good advice is not expensive, but valuable.
 That is why you should talk to a lawyer or notary to make sure that your last will and testament does not disadvantage anyone, meets all the requirements and is legally valid.